JiaboHou/rust_playground/notes.md

     - variable bindings "own" their value.
     - When a variable binding goes out of scope, the value it owned is de-allocated from memory.
     - This is deterministic, not through GC. (no need for malloc or free)

+# References
+    - immutable by default.

+# Error Handling
+    - Rust handles throwing exceptions by returning them, in a Result container.
+This Result type encodes error handling information.